tapyu/c-and-cpp-lessons/README.md

 `C`/`C++` lessons through small codes with `README.md` explanations.

 - Each branch contains small lessons about the `C`/`C++` programming language.
-- The README.md file within each branch contains explanations of the topic and the code example.
+- The README.md file within each branch contains explanations about the topic and the code example.